$9 Billion Reasons to Meet in KC

 CONVENTION CENTER HOTEL

-Slated to begin construction in 2018 and open in 2020, the 800-room Loews hotel will be located directly across from the Convention Center Grand Ballroom at 16th & Wyandotte.
+Opened in June 2020, the 800-room Loews Kansas City Hotel is located directly across from the Convention Center Grand Ballroom at 16th & Wyandotte.

-A short walk from the Power & Light District, Sprint Center and the Crossroads Arts District, the property will feature 62,000 square feet of meeting space and an elevated connected walkway to the convention center.
+A short walk from the Power & Light District, T-Mobile Center and the Crossroads Arts District, the property features 62,000 square feet of meeting space and an elevated connected walkway to the convention center.

 Attendees can sit or stand as they ride through the heart of Kansas City’s Downtown.
 The free-to-ride, 2.2-mile KC Streetcar route runs along Main Street connects the River Market to Union Station/Crown Center with 16 stops along the way.
+A recently approved 7-mile, $351-million extension will begin construction in 2022 and debut in 2025.
 More info at kcstreetcar.org.

 HOLLYWOOD CASINO AT KANSAS SPEEDWAY